 Mr F is a central figure in this complaint.
-He met with Mrs W and advised her to switch her pension pot to a SIPP with Avalon (and to invest in the unregulated Kijani and SAMAIF funds).
-It appears he also made arrangements for this to happen.
-One of the matters I will need to establish is whether in conducting these activities, Mr F was acting on behalf of Abana (either as its AR or its agent).
+As I'll set out later in this decision, it is Mr F who appears to have arranged for Mrs C's pension to be switched to the SIPP with Avalon (and to invest in the unregulated Kijani and SAMAIF funds).
+One of the matters I will need to establish is whether in conducting those activities, Mr F was acting on behalf of Abana (either as its AR or its agent).